plan-vision/hppcrt/README.md

 * [Object|primitives]Arrays as a complement of java.util.Arrays for in-place buffer manipulation : reverse, rotate...etc.

+* Double-linked lists, supporting all operations common to lists and dequeues, with rich bi-directional iterating methods.

 * Native and optimized in-place sort methods for ArrayLists, LinkedLists, and ArrayDeques.

 * Heaps : Priority queues, and Indexed (a.k.a indirect) priority queues.

-* Double linked-lists, supporting all operations common to lists and dequeues, with rich bi-derectional iterating methods.

 * Custom default values for methods returning default values in some circumstances. (see Javadoc)